On the Usefulness of Embeddings, Clusters and Strings for Text Generator Evaluation: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Embedding Models.}\clara{@Tiago, is there anything you wanted to add about the setup in section 5?}\clara{also, it would be interesting to explore the use of embeddings from different layers} To obtain text embeddings for our input strings, we use several different $\langmodel$.
+\paragraph{Embedding Models.} To obtain text embeddings for our input strings, we use several different $\langmodel$.
 Namely, we use the four sizes of GPT-2 \citep{gpt2}, as well as BERT-base and BERT-large \citep[both cased;][]{devlin-etal-2019-bert}.
 For the former, we use the embedding of the final token.
-For the latter, we use the embedding associated with the special \texttt{CLS} token.\tiago{I actually used the average embeddings across the sentence, but we can fix that for CR.
-Which should we keep?clara{hmm not sure.
-I thought using CLS as a "sentence embedding" was slightly more conventional.
-Isnt that what we did with Afra in some earlier experiments?}} All texts are truncated to 512 tokens (for experiments in \cref{sec:probing2}, this truncation is performed before any manipulations of the text), in order to ensure that all models can process the input text in their context.
+For the latter, we use the embedding associated with the special \texttt{CLS} token.
+In both cases, we additionally present results using the average across token embeddings in \cref{app:exps}.
+All texts are truncated to 512 tokens (for experiments in \cref{sec:probing2}, this truncation is performed before any manipulations of the text), in order to ensure that all models can process the input text in their context.

 For our probing analysis in \cref{sec:probing}, we employ the following datasets: \begin{itemize}[itemsep=3pt, topsep=3pt, leftmargin=5.5mm] \item \textbf{Sentiment.} To analyse sentiment, we use Yelp Polarity \citep{yelp_polarity}, a dataset extracted from the Yelp Dataset Challenge 2015, which contains binary sentiment classifications for highly polar Yelp reviews.
 We use $10k$ examples randomly sampled from the training set and $5k$ examples randomly sampled from the test set. \item \textbf{Authorship.} To analyse authorship, we use News Category \citep{misra2021sculpting,misra2018news}, a dataset consisting of $200k$ news headlines from the years 2012--2018 obtained from HuffPost.
 We scrape entire articles from the URLs provided by the dataset.
 We only use the subset of articles for which the article's author has $\geq 400$ articles within the dataset, giving us a training set of ~$32k$ and a test set of ~$6k$ with 46 unique authors. \item \textbf{Topic.} To analyse topic, we use the \href{http://qwone.com/~jason/20Newsgroups/}{20 NewsGroup} dataset, which contains ~$18k$ newsgroups posts (partitioned into train and test sets using the original splits) on 20 topics, such as subcategories of science, politics and religion.
 The distribution over text topics is relatively uniform. \end{itemize}